xuynchao/learngit/readme.txt

-xuyunchao       Git is a distributed version control system.
+Git is a distributed version control system.
-Git is free software distributed under the GPL.
+Git is a  free software distributed under the GPL.
 Git has mutable index called stage.
 Git tracks changes of files.
 hello github.